walmartlabs/zUID/Installation.md

 The port or ports reserved for this service are defined to a virtual IP address (VIPA) distribute statement (VIPADIST) and the port is defined as a shared port (SHAREP).
 Binding the port to the distributed VIPA is optional.
-With this arrangement, CICS regons are free to move around and supports more than one region on a LPAR.
+With this arrangement, CICS regions are free to move around and supports more than one region on a LPAR.

 The preferred approach is to use a unique host name per instance which will allow a single instance to be moved without affecting any other instances.
 The unique host names would be assigned to the VIPA distribute address assigned to the